Excalibur-SLE/Excalibur-SLE.github.io/workshop1_programme.md

 parallelism must be exploited in the core, on the compute node, and between nodes.
 Heterogeneous hardware with accelerators further complicate development and achieving performance portability.
-The waLBerla framework[^1] addresses these challenges by providing building blocks for simulations on block-structured grids.
+The [waLBerla framework](https://doi.org/10.1016/j.camwa.2020.01.007) addresses these challenges by providing building blocks for simulations on block-structured grids.
 Adaptive mesh refinement and load balancing are shown to scale.
-Meta-programming techniques are used to generate highly efficient code for CPUs and GPUs[^2].
+Meta-programming techniques are used to generate [highly efficient code for CPUs and GPUs](https://arxiv.org/abs/2001.11806).
 The development workflow can thus start from the symbolic formulation of the problem.
 The steps of deriving the specific simulation method,  simplifying the computation by symbolic manipulation, and eventually generating efficient code for various architectures is performed automatically.
 We will demonstrate the features of waLBerla with some multiphysics applications.

-[^1]: Martin Bauer, Sebastian Eibl, Christian Godenschwager, Nils Kohl, Michael Kuron, Christoph Rettinger, Florian Schornbaum, Christoph Schwarzmeier, Dominik Thönnes, Harald Köstler, Ulrich Rüde (2020), waLBerla: A block-structured high-performance framework for multiphysics simulations, Computers & Mathematics with Applications,. https://doi.org/10.1016/j.camwa.2020.01.007.

-[^2]: Bauer, M., Köstler, H., & Rüde, U. (2020). lbmpy: A flexible code generation toolkit for highly efficient lattice Boltzmann simulations. arXiv preprint arXiv:2001.11806.

 ### Lorena Barba, George Washington University
 ##### Title